hardhats/vista-install-docs/New/InitializeVistA.rst

 error right away saying that 'borlndmm.dll' is needed.

 You can find 'borlndmm.dll' in the source code download referenced above (the zip file that contains SRC in the name) in the CPRS-Chart folder.
+While I am updating these instructions, I found that the 'borlndmm.dll' was actually with CPRSChart.exe.
 Copy that file to the folder where the CPRSChart.exe is located at.

 Now, try to run CPRS again.
 You will get this splash screen: